Individual Representation in Approval-Based Committee Voting: Further Domain Restrictions

 which completes the proof. \end{proof}

-\subsubsection{CEI, VEI and WSC}
+\subsection{CEI, VEI and WSC}

-\begin{definition}[Candidate Extremal Interval (CEI)] An approval profile $A$ satisfies \emph{Candidate Extremal Interval (CEI)} if there is a linear order of $C$ such that for every voter $i \in N$, $A_i$ consist a prefix or a suffix of the order. \end{definition}
+\begin{definition}[Candidate Extremal Interval (CEI)] An approval profile $A$ satisfies \emph{Candidate Extremal Interval (CEI)} if there is a linear order of $C$ such that for every voter $i \in N$, the approval set $A_i$ forms a prefix or a suffix of that order. \end{definition}

-\begin{definition}[Voter Extremal Interval (VEI)] An approval profile $A$ satisfies \emph{Voter Extremal Interval (VEI)} if there is a linear order of $N$ such that for every candidate $c_j \in C$, the voters that approve $c_j$ consist a prefix or a suffix of the order. \end{definition}
+\begin{definition}[Voter Extremal Interval (VEI)] An approval profile $A$ satisfies \emph{Voter Extremal Interval (VEI)} if there is a linear order of $N$ such that for every candidate $c_j \in C$, the set $N(\{c_j\})$ of voters approving $c_j$ forms a prefix or a suffix of that order. \end{definition}